stein-solutions/aks-spot-instance-tolerator/readme.md

 1. run `helm repo add stein.solutions https://stein-solutions.github.io/helm-charts/`
 2. run `helm upgrade --install <release-name> stein.solutions/aks-spot-instance-tolerator`

+## How to release a new version

+After changes have been made to the software, the helm chart version should be incremented.
+To release a new version, we tag a commit in the main branch with a tag starting with `release`.
+E.g.:

+`git tag release-2024-10-2-00001 -m "release 1.0.0"`

+Afterwards the github action build the code, creates the image and releases the helm chart.

 ## stein.solutions

 You are aiming to save costs of your kubernetes clusters?
 You are looking for a strong partner to build your companies cloud platform?
 Get in touch: stein.solutions